marcus-grant/notes/rust.md

 * [Considering Rust (from YouTube by Jon Gjengset)][consider-rust-yt]
   * Great talk by Jon Gjengset
   * Gets you the basic ideas of Rust's capabilities
+* [rustlings: Small exercizes to get started reading & writing rust code (from GitHub by rust-lang)][rustlings-gh]
+  * Great byte sized exercizes to learn rust
+  * Do these once a week or something

 ## Collections